MichalFurman/PDOModel/README.md

   $config['DB_USERNAME']    = 'access';
   $config['DB_PASSWORD']    = 'password';
 ```

-- Then initialize singletone instance of PDOAccess by execute static method GET:
+Then initialize singletone instance of PDOAccess by execute static method GET:

 ```php
    use \mfurman\pdomodel\PDOAccess;
    $dbConnect = PDOAccess::get($config);
 ```

-- At this moment You have one instance of PDO Access class in Your app, You can get whis instance whenever You want.
+At this moment You have one instance of PDO Access class in Your app, You can get whis instance whenever You want.

-- Now You can create simply model by extending dataDb class (this class has state of specific model):
+Now You can create simply model by extending dataDb class (this class has state of specific model):

+#### Model example:
 ```php
     use \mfurman\pdomodel\PDOAccess;
     use \mfurman\pdomodel\dataDb;